tykling/circuitpython-zio-4dc-motor/README.md

 # initialise and reset Zio 4DC motor controllers
 motor = Zio4DCMotor(i2c=i2c, addr=0x40)

-# turn off all motors
-motor.reset()

 # also define the ALLCALL device to control all the motor controllers on the bus
 ALLCALL = Zio4DCMotor(i2c=i2c, addr=112)

-# wrap main loop in try/except so we always disable all motors when the code exits
+# wrap main loop in try/finally (so we always disable all motors when the code exits)
 try:
-    # the main loop
     while True:
         for mid in [0,1,2,3]:
             motor.go_forward(mid)